 Father of Country Music's museum to get temporary home

 MERIDIAN, Miss.
-(AP) — The home-town museum honoring the singer called the father of country music will open in temporary space while renovation continues on its new permanent home.
+(AP) — The home-town museum honoring the singer called the father of country music will open in temporary space during continued renovation of its new home.

-Meridian community development director Laura Carmichael says officials expect a surge of interest in Rodgers after PBS airs an eight-part Ken Burns-produced documentary starting Sept.
+Meridian community development director Laura Carmichael says officials expect a surge of interest in Jimmie Rodgers after PBS airs an eight-part Ken Burns-produced documentary about country music, starting Sept.
 15. She tells The Meridian Star they want to be ready for that added interest.

-Jimmie Rodgers was the first performer inducted into the Country Music Hall of Fame.
-He also was called the Singing Brakeman because he worked on railroads.
+Rodgers was the first performer inducted into the Country Music Hall of Fame.
+He was also called the Singing Brakeman for his railroad work.

 The Jimmie Rodgers Museum in Meridian has been closed since May 2018, awaiting a merger with a railroad museum as the Jimmie Rodgers Railroad and Music Museum.